Orbifold techniques in degeneration formulas: Stacks of maps and their obstruction theory

 (2) Given a morphism $\phi: \fK' \to {\fK}$ with $C' \to \fK'$ the pullback of $C \to {\fK}$, we have a canonical isomorphism $\bL\phi^* \EE_{{\fK}/T} \simeq \EE_{\fK'/T}$, such that the composite morphism $\bL\phi^* \EE_{{\fK}/T} \to \bL\phi^* \LL_{{\fK}/T} \to \LL_{\fK'/T}$ coincides with the composition $\bL\phi^* \EE_{{\fK}/T} \to \EE_{\fK'/T} \to \LL_{\fK'/T}$.
 In particular, given a morphism $\psi: T' \to T$ we can pull back the entire diagram.
 Denote by $\phi: {\fK}' \to {\fK}$ the pullback via $\phi$.
 Again we have an isomorphism $\bL\phi^* \EE_{{\fK}/T} \simeq \EE_{{\fK}'/T}\simeq \EE_{{\fK}'/T'}$, and the compatibility above lifts to $\LL_{{\fK}'/T'}$.

-For the general case, we remark that the above proof remains valid by replacing the cotangent complex of $C$ by the logarithmic cotangent complexes.
+For the general case, we remark that the above proof remains valid by replacing the cotangent complex of $C$ by the cotangent complex with logarithmic poles along $\Sigma$.
 Treatment of this can be found in \cite{Laudal,Ran-pairs}.
 This also follows from \cite[III, \SS2.3 and \S4]{Illusie} by using the cotangent complex of the topos $\Sigma'C$, or by using the morphism $C \to \cA$ associated to $\Sigma'$.\end{proof}